 Changes to rateable value

-If your rateable value changes as the result of winning an appeal, your rateable value will be amended and your charges will be recalculated.
+If your rateable value changes after winning an appeal your charges will be recalculated.

-If your rateable value changes because you extend your premises or demolish part of your premises during the transition period this will also result in your charges being recalculated.
+If your rateable value changes because you extend or demolish part of your premises during the transition period your charges will also be recalculated.

-All of these changes to rateable value will be applied to water charges from the date the assessor issues a notice amending the valuation of the premises - which is called the Valuation Notice Issue Date.
+In these events, all relevant charges will be based entirely on the revised rateable value.
+Any changes to the rateable value of your premises will be applied to water charges from the date the assessor issues a notice amending the valuation of the premises - which is called the Valuation Notice Issue Date.

 The poundage rates for all services that use rateable values as part of the calculation will change.